๐Ÿ›๏ธ Virginia Eviction Notice Laws

 • Return Timeline: 45 days after tenant vacates

-• Itemized Statement: Required if deductions are made
+• Itemized Statement: Required if any deductions are made

 • Move-In Inspection: Landlord must provide written report within 5 days of move-in